DaVinciGraph/next-auth-hashpack/README.md

     }

-    // return whatever authInitializer return to to prevent stale requests return authInitializer(req, res, accountId, privateKey, data, "testnet", preInitializingCallback);
+    // return whatever authInitializer return to to prevent stale requests return authInitializer(req, res, accountId, privateKey, data, "testnet", preInitializingCallback, true);
     // the final argument is hedera network, and it accepts either testnet or mainnet }
 ```

 <br>

-as you see, `authInitializer` requires the route `request` and `response`, server's Hedera hashgraph `account Id` and `private key`, and some `data` to be signed by both parts (server & user).
+as you see, `authInitializer` requires the route `request` and `response`, server's Hedera hashgraph `account Id` and `private key`, and some `data` to be signed by both parts (server & user). also a `preInitializingCallback` that would run after validation of the request. debug is also available here.

 > 💡 the `pages/api/auth/hashpack.ts` path is not mandatory and the route can be created anywhere needed, the client knows about it in a way which would be explained in the following.